Floating solar

 Floating solar or floating photovoltaics (FPV), sometimes called floatovoltaics, are solar panels mounted on a structure that floats.
 The structures that hold the panels usually consist of plastic buoys and cables.
-They are then placed on a body of water.
-Typically, these bodies of water are reservoirs, quarry lakes, irrigation canals or remediation and tailing ponds.
+They are then placed on a body of water (e.g., Reservoirs, quarry lakes, irrigation canals or remediation and tailing ponds).

 The systems can have advantages over photovoltaics (PV) on land.
 Water surfaces may be less expensive than the cost of land, and there are fewer rules and regulations for structures built on bodies of water not used for recreation.
 Life cycle analysis indicates that foam-based FPV have some of the shortest energy payback times (1.3 years) and the lowest greenhouse gas emissions to energy ratio (11 kg CO_{2} eq/MWh) in crystalline silicon solar photovoltaic technologies reported.
+FPV can be used to generate electricity for any application as well as to make green hydrogen via electrolysis on the same water they are floating on.

 Floating arrays can achieve higher efficiencies than PV panels on land because water cools the panels.
 The panels can have a special coating to prevent rust or corrosion.
 Floating SPV also provide shade, slow evaporation and inhibit the growth of algae.

 The market for this renewable energy technology has grown rapidly since 2016.
 The first 20 plants with capacities of a few dozen kWp were built between 2007 and 2013.
 Installed power grew from 3 GW in 2020, to 13 GW in 2022, surpassing a prediction of 10 GW by 2025.
 The World Bank estimated there are 6,600 large bodies of water suitable for floating solar, with a technical capacity of over 4,000 GW if 10% of their surfaces were covered with panels.

-The U.S. has more floating solar potential than any other country in the world.
-Bodies of water suitable for floating solar are well-distributed throughout the U.S. The southeast and southern U.S. plains states generally have reservoirs with the largest capacities.
+The US has more floating solar potential than any other country in the world.
+Bodies of water suitable for floating solar are well-distributed throughout the US The southeast and southern US plains states generally have reservoirs with the largest capacities.

 History

-Energy production from floating solar photovoltaic sources expanded dramatically in the last half of the 2010s, and is forecast to grow exponentially in the early 2020s.
+Energy production from floating solar photovoltaic sources expanded dramatically in the last half of the 2010s, and was forecast to grow exponentially in the early 2020s.